Jsos17/CalculatorApp/dokumentointi/vaatimusmaarittely.md

 The application provides all the basic arithmetic operations (+, -, *, /, mod) and also trigonometric functions, exponentiation, square-root, logarithmic, factorial and so on.

-Additionally it serves as a graphics calculator, providing the ability to visualize simple functions and examine their behaviour.
+Additionally, it serves as a graphics calculator, providing the ability to visualize simple functions and examine their behaviour.

 The application should also provide some means to save functions into a database, hence the user does not need to write the functions all over again every time he/she has closed the application.
 Additionally the user can also edit and delete his/her personally made functions.